 I’ve always empathized with our non-human brethren, finding more similarities between us than differences.
 I’ve also always hated to see anyone, no matter how small, suffer unnecessarily.

 At the end of the documentary they showed that “Diet for a New America” was available in book form.
 Once I got a copy I read it almost straight through.
 I could not put it down.
 The subject matter was sometimes painful to read but Robbins also added lots inspiring stories of animals and their unique situations and personalities which are incredible and uplifting, to balance things out.

 I remember how angry I felt that we are so misinformed in our culture about the ramifications of a meat-based diet.
 The four food groups were even created by the meat and dairy industries to train us as children to eat more of their products.
 They provide free “educational tools” to schools, like food pyramid (their bogus, self-serving version of it) posters, etc.

 I don’t even remember deciding I would become vegan at that point, it was just a matter of course.
 With the information that I had been provided by John Robbins my eyes had been opened to what is really going on here.

 I went to a local health food store and stocked up on vegan cookbooks.
 I started cooking my own meals from scratch, which was a lot of fun and quite new to me.
 It was fascinating to learn about all of the foods that are available to vegans and how to magically use them to create wonderful foodstuffs.
 As a meat eater I was eating a much more limited diet.
 As a vegan I learned about foods I had never even heard of before, like tempeh, seitan, nutritional yeast, and all sorts of interesting veggies and grains.

-That was 25 years ago and I have to say that ever since I “went vegan” I’ve never felt better, on the inside and out, and I’ll never, ever go back!
+That was more than 20 years ago and I have to say that ever since I “went vegan” I’ve never felt better, on the inside and out, and I’ll never, ever go back!